Emergency appointments welcome! Reach a doctor by phone 24 hours a day.

 Here at Pulver Dental Care, we pride ourselves on providing top quality family and cosmetic dentistry.
 We are located in Lowell, IN, and have compassionately served our patients for over 35 years.

 Our mission is to realize a shared vision of uncompromising excellence in dentistry.
 We listen to our customers and strive to earn their trust and respect at every visit.
-We are proud to offer dental services for children and adults.
+We are proud to offer dental services for children and adults such as Invisalign Clear Aligners.
 We want to exceed all of your expectations and foster a creative, compassionate, and professional environment.
 As a practice, we are always working to continuously improve ourselves on all levels.
 We appreciate and always welcome feedback from our patients.

 - Treating patients…not just teeth!